 Currently, the immunotherapies we will discuss below are given intravenously, with the exception of talimogene laherparepvec (T-VEC), which is given intralesionally (intra-tumourally, or directly into the tumour).

 Checkpoint Inhibitors

 Checkpoint inhibitors "take the brakes off" the immune system, allowing it to identify and destroy cancer cells.
-Currently in melanoma, there are several checkpoint inhibitors either approved or in late-stage development for melanoma:
+Currently in melanoma, there are a number of approved checkpoint inhibitors:

 PD-1 inhibitors: